shoaiyb/sysa/_posts/2021-03-20-how-to-start-blog.md

 We should note that your domain name activation might take 10 to 15 minutes, so don’t freak out about the weird looking temporary domain name.
 Bluehost will allow you to choose your admin login and password for WordPress when it’s done installing.
 Experiencing any difficulties with this installation process?
 Read my other guide on [installing WordPress on Bluehost](/install-wordpress-on-bluehost/).
-If you are using a web hosting service, that doesn’t offer an automatic or a quick install for WordPress, read the official [WordPress manual installation guide](https://wordpress.org/support/article/how-to-install-wordpress/).
+If you are using a web hosting service, that doesn’t offer an automatic or a quick install for WordPress, read the official <a href="https://wordpress.org/support/article/how-to-install-wordpress/" target="_blank" rel="nofollow">WordPress manual installation guide</a>.

 ## Configure your WordPress site